 While turmeric is not as common of a grocery store staple as other anti-inflammatory spices such as ginger, some stores do carry fresh turmeric and you may have better luck checking with your local coop or organic produce carrier.
 If you cannot find fresh turmeric, you can also find it in pill form, or sometimes in powder form in the bulk bin section of your grocery store.

 If however you have fresh turmeric available to you, a great way to get this into your diet would be to juice it!
 Turmeric can be used much the same way as ginger is in juices.
+We have a page with quite a few anti-inflammation juice recipes, and the second recipe on that page includes turmeric.

 As with anything else talked about on www.rawjuicecleanserecipes.com , be sure to check with your doctor, especially if you are taking any medications.
 Some medications can react negatively with Turmeric as well as other natural alternatives to your health.
 It is always a good idea to be safe and check with a health care professional before starting any juice regimen.